 Or how some products don't.
-When Cardinal Health, the \$12 billion health-care-supply company, wanted to rethink the design of hospital scrubs in 2007, balancing the needs of health-care population wearing scrubs is female," says Carl Hall, Cardinal's director of marketing.
+When Cardinal Health, the \$12 billion health-care-supply company, wanted to rethink the design of hospital scrubs in 2007, balancing the needs of both sexes helped set its product apart.
+"Probably 70% of the health-care population wearing scrubs is female," says Carl Hall, Cardinal's director of marketing.
 "But scrubs are really designed for men.
 Smart Design identified the gender thing early on as an opportunity and helped us really evolve that."
 Endura scrubs, introduced in March, swapped out V-necks for stretch collars, and added straps and snaps to make the hem and rise adjustable, breathable mesh at the back and knees, as well as a kimono sleeve to increase range of motion.